horlor/PasswordStorage/README.md

  The application uses the JavaFX components, by using the provide extensions.
 I haven't used the FXML, because TornadoFX provides a similar quasi declarative UI desingning method, but it uses Kotlin code, thus it's type safe.

+ I created a few extensions for TornadoFx classes, for example enabling async actions on buttons, these can be found in extension package.

+ ## Running

+ The application's main function can be found in MyApp.kt, which starts the tornadofx application.